 Enterprise Risk Management at NYU

-The focus of NYU’s ERM department is to recognize the university’s goals, identify risks to these goals and work toward mitigating and managing these risks while helping the university to grow as an organization.
+The focus of NYU’s Enterprise Risk management (ERM) program is to recognize the university’s goals, identify risks to these goals and work toward mitigating and managing these risks while helping the university to grow as an organization.

 The ERM program works to identify risks and consequences and their effect on the University community.
 Within these risks, we then work closely with the risk owners to assess the likelihood of the risks, the time frame of the consequences, the impact it may have on the university and the preparedness toward the risk.
 Once these are identified, determining an acceptable tolerable level of the risk is important in building a mitigation strategy.